-Methodologically, in this paper, I advance a rigorous quantitative approach to characterizing optimal road network investments.
+Methodologically, in this paper, I develop a rigorously quantitative approach to characterize economically optimal investments into large road networks.
 I demonstrate the use of geospatial big data and routing engines to algorithmically create large and accurate network graphs, including potential new roads, and simulate investments on them via established quantitative frameworks.
-I am also the first to account for cross-border frictions and trade through ports and study their implications on optimal spatial allocations.
+I am also the first to account for cross-border frictions and trade through ports to study their implications for optimal spatial allocations.
 Detailed estimation of road construction/upgrading costs facilitates interpretation and enables link-level cost-benefit analysis.
-A corollary of the work is an open-source Julia translation of Fajgelbaum & Schaal (2020)'s MATLAB toolbox presently available on GitHub.2
+A corollary of the work is an easily accessible Julia implementation2 of Fajgelbaum & Schaal (2020)'s MATLAB toolbox.3 https://github.com/SebKrantz/OptimalTransportNetworkToolbox